Milestones Autism Resources

 If there is going to be a disruption in the typical homework routine, have a conversation with your child with plenty of notice beforehand (i.e. “Since we are going to your school concert tonight, you will need to finish your homework before we go.
 We can not go if your homework is not finished.”)

-Some students with autism obsess over favorite interests, such as animals or a character from a favorite movie.
+Some autistic students obsess over favorite interests, such as animals or a character from a favorite movie.
 If you can tie in the assignment to their focus, it will make it much more motivating for them!
 Suggest they can spend time with that interest once they complete a specific amount of homework (i.e. a child can play with dinosaur toys for 5 minutes after finishing 5 problems).
 The exception to this would be video game or computer time, since short increments are likely to create arguments- save those as rewards until after the homework is finished.

 Be very specific when communicating about homework and your expectations.
 You might write down your expectations as a contract for your child to sign, and review it before starting homework each day.
 There should be consequences if the contract is not followed.
 As your child’s homework load increases, you may need to modify the contract accordingly.